ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/4-SpellsFeatsClassesItems.md

 Illithid Powers are [significantly revamped](https://www.nexusmods.com/baldursgate3/mods/5105?tab=files).
 If you choose to use the astral tadpole, Illithid Powers are very powerful in Act 3.

-## 5e, Homebrew, Spells Extra, and Pathfinder
+## 5e, Homebrew, Spells Extra, Pathfinder, Mystra Spells, and Veenab Spells

 [5e Spells](https://www.nexusmods.com/baldursgate3/mods/125) adds a variety of tabletop spells missing from BG3.
 [Valdacil's adjustment mod](https://www.nexusmods.com/baldursgate3/mods/4426?tab=description) rebalances several of the spells based on the philosophy Larian applied with the spells they included in the game.
 So expect the spells you love from D&D but don't expect all of them to work exactly like they do in the book.